Carnival Glass Antiques: Value of These Gorgeous Pieces

 Colors

-Carnival glass came in dozens of colors, including white milk glass (aka vintage milk glass) deep blacks and purples, vivid reds, blues, and greens, and even pastels.
+Carnival glass came in dozens of colors, including white milk glass (aka vintage milk glass), deep blacks and purples, vivid reds, blues, greens, and even pastels.
 Each manufacturer tried to outdo the others with new and unique colors, so the variety is amazing.
-According to Colleywood Carnival Glass, the following colors are among the rarest and most valuable:
+The following colors are among the rarest and most valuable:

 • Fenton Ambergina - a deep orange-red tone